Yes, You Can Teach English Abroad Without a College Degree!

 1. Costa Rica

-This nature-lover’s paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
+This nature lover's paradise packs active volcanos, rainforests full of wildlife and, of course, fabulous beaches into one tiny Central American location.
 You don’t need a degree to teach English at many language schools here– or throughout much of Central and South America– just TEFL certification.
 Teach in the Central Valley of Costa Rica where the TEFL market is strongest, and enjoy spring-like temperatures most of the year.
+Learn the best way to connect with TEFL jobs in this region!

 Unlike most other Asian countries, this ruggedly beautiful and somewhat under-the-radar country has opportunities for those without degrees, too.
 Teach in the exciting capital of Phnom Penh and take weekend trips to explore the country’s sites, such as the crumbling splendor of Angkor Wat, the emerald green rice paddies in the countryside, or the sunny, tropical islands in Cambodia’s South.